andres-fr/python3-template/README.md

 ## TODO:

-* Find a clean way to store a changelog in the repo, and
-  1. Force user to update it upon every bumpversion
-  2. Make travis grab changes and add them to the release automatically
-  3. As OS-agnostic and automated as possible

 * improve `create_docs.sh`: **it should succeed only if everything succeeds**, check for environment and input consistency and should be callable from everywhere (requiring or computing repo root path).

-* add infrastructure for GitHub pages with Travis
+* add infrastructure for GitHub pages with Travis https://kbroman.org/simple_site/pages/independent_site.html

 ## MAYBE TODO: